Lotfernrohr 7: Design

 In spite of the security precautions, the entire Norden system had been passed to the Germans before the war started.
 A member of the German Duquesne Spy Ring, Herman W. Lang, who had been employed by the Carl L. Norden Corporation (manufacturers of the Norden bombsight), was able to provide vital details of the new bombsight to the Abwehr.
 During a visit to Germany in 1938, Lang conferred with German military authorities (Oberst Nikolaus Ritter of the Abwehr) and reconstructed sketches and plans of the confidential materials from memory.

 The Norden consisted of two primary parts, the optical system, and a large stabilization platform.
 Both were complex and had to be separately maintained to keep them operational.

 German instruments were actually fairly similar to the Norden, even before World War II.
 In the Lotfe 7, a similar set of gyroscopes provided a stabilized platform for the bombardier to sight through, although the more complex interaction between the bombsight and autopilot of the Norden was not used.
-The Lotfe 7 was dramatically simpler, consisting of a single metal box containing the vast majority of the mechanism, with a tube (Rohr) extending out the bottom with a mirror that reflected the image of the target into a small telescope in the box.
-The mechanisms within combined the functions of the Norden's stabilizer and optics, moving the mirror to stabilize the image as well as tracking the target.
+The Lotfe 7 was dramatically simpler, consisting of a single metal box containing the vast majority of the mechanism, with a tube (Rohr) extending out of the bottom with a mirror that reflected the image of the target into a small telescope in the box.
+The mechanisms combined the functions of the Norden's stabilizer and optics, moving the mirror to stabilize the image as well as tracking the target.
 The controls were likewise much simpler than the Nordens', consisting primarily of three large knurled knobs to adjust aim.